ravendb/book/Intro/Intro.md

 atomic, consistent, isolated and durable and is a fancy way to say that RavenDB has _real_ transactions.
 Per document, across multiple documents in the same collection, across multiple documents in multiple collections; it's all there, the kinds of transactions developers can rely on.
-If you send work to RavenDB, you can be assured that either it will be done completely and persist to disk or it will fail completely: no half-way measures and no needing to roll your own transactions.
+If you send work to RavenDB, you can be assured that either it will be done completely and persist to disk or it will fail completely (and let you know about the failure): no half-way measures and no needing to roll your own "transactions".

 This seems silly to mention, I'm aware, but there are databases out there that don't have this.
 Given how much work we've put into this particular feature, I can empathize with the wish to just drop ACID behaviour, because making